TextUs’s Commitment to the General Data Protection Regulation (GDPR)

 Where Do You Stand?

 As a current or future client of TextUs, now is a great time for you to begin preparing for the GDPR as a data controller.
 Consider these tips:

 Get to know GDPR: Familiarise yourself with the provisions of this regulation, particularly how it may differ from your current data protection obligations and consider the relationships you have with both your clients and candidates.
 Also, note the variance of local provisions which may be superseded by these regulations.
 Be aware that these requirements may require new solutions that meet the stringent requirements ahead.

 Audit your data and processes for data capture: Consider creating an updated and precise inventory of personal information that you control.
 Review your current controls and processes to ensure that they're adequate, and build a plan to address any gaps.
 Here are some steps you can take today:

 - Ensure you have a lawful basis for processing the data

-Copyright TextUs, Inc. 2018.
-This document is provided as of August 2017, for informational purposes only and not to be relied on for any reason.
+Copyright TextUs, Inc. 2020.
+This document is effective April 2020 and is for informational purposes only and not to be relied on for any reason.
 It is subject to change or removal without notice.